Quick answer

 The points of issue

-- Later printings are marked
+- Later printings are explicitly marked (2nd, 3rd, etc.) and carry new cover art

 How Image Comics marked a first edition